+'''
-register_service (self, service, cb, kwargs)

-Registers a service that can be called from other apps, the REST API and the Event Stream
+register_service (self, service: str, cb: Callable[[str, str, str, dict], Any], kwargs) \rightarrow None Registers a service that can be called from other apps, the REST API and the Event Stream

+'''

 Using this function, an App can register a function to be available in the service registry.
 This will automatically make it available to other apps using the call_service() API call, as well as publish it as a service in the REST API and make it available to the call_service command in the event stream.